digiservbiz/business-analyzer/README.md

 - **Data Management:** Edit and delete business entries directly from the UI.
 - **CSV Export:** Generate and download a CSV report of the business data for use in other applications or for offline analysis.
 - **Mock Data for Testing:** The application can be run with an 'invalid_key' to use pre-defined mock data, which is useful for testing and development without making actual API calls.
+- **n8n Integration:** Send business data to a specified n8n webhook URL to automate workflows.

+## Integrations

+### n8n Integration

+The Business Outreach Tool can be integrated with n8n to automate your workflows.
+You can send the business data to a specified n8n webhook URL, which can then trigger any n8n workflow.

+**How to use the n8n integration:**

+1. In the "Send to n8n" section of the application, enter your n8n webhook URL.
+2. Click the "Send to n8n" button.
+3. The business data will be sent to your n8n webhook as a JSON array.

 ## Technical Stack